sdennett55/dev_blog/posts/how-to-easily-get-a-cvs-covid-vaccine-appointment.md

 ---
 title: How to easily secure a CVS COVID-19 vaccine appointment
-description: Easily secure a CVS COVID-19 vaccine appointment automatically with the press of a button.
+description: Easily secure a CVS COVID-19 vaccine appointment with the press of a button.
 publishedDate: 3/7/2021
 ---